Dog Injured During Hike Carried Down Trail By Rocky Mountain Rescue Group

-(CBS4) — Rocky Mountain Rescue Group responded to the call of a dog injured during a hike on the Fern Canyon Trail on Sunday evening.
+BOULDER, Colo.
+(CBS4) – Rocky Mountain Rescue Group responded to the call of a dog injured during a hike on the Fern Canyon Trail in Boulder on Sunday evening.
 The 8-year-old German shepherd mix had paw injuries and the team provided a litter evacuation to the trailhead.

 The City of Boulder Open Space and Mountain Parks also assisted with the rescue.